purescript/governance/CODE_OF_CONDUCT.md

 2. **Warning**: Caused by repeated unwelcoming behavior, or more serious mistakes.
 A moderator will issue a private, written warning, explaining the violation and why the behavior is inappropriate.
 The member may be asked to edit or remove offending messages.
 A second violation will result in a temporary ban.
 3. **Temporary Ban**: Caused by repeated unwelcoming behavior or a serious violation of community standards.
 A moderator will temporarily suspend the user's Discord and Discourse accounts and block them from PureScript organizations.
 The user can still communicate with moderators via email.
 4. **Permanent Ban**: Caused by a repeated pattern of unwelcome behavior or a serious transgression like abusive or threatening behavior.
 A moderator will deactive the user's Discord and Discourse accounts and permanently block them from PureScript GitHub organizations.

+This code of conduct is a set of guidelines that helps our community protect safe, inclusive spaces to discuss PureScript.
+However, it doesn't enumerate all possible forms of unwelcome behavior, and incidents are evaluated on a case-by-case basis so as to understand their full context.

 ## Scope